 ‘Raise our prices.
 We’ve spares if things get tough.’

-‘They’re out of the reach of most people as it is.’
+‘But, they’re out of the reach of most people as it is.’

 ‘That’s not all they’re into.’

-‘We’ve all heard the rumors.’
+‘We’ve all heard the rumours.’

 ‘When was the last time we contacted him?’